A Proof of the $(n,k,t)$-Conjectures: Previous Results

 \begin{example} Theorem \ref{mincliquegraph} tells us the graphs with the minimum number of edges of all $(10,8,3)$-graphs that are a disjoint union of cliques are among $5K_1+\cTr{5}{1} = 5K_1+K_5$, $3K_1+\cTr{7}{2}=3K_1 + K_3 + K_4$, or $K_1+\cTr{9}{3}=K_1 + 3K_3$ (as given by $b=1,2,3$ in the above).
 These graphs have $10$, $9$, and $9$ edges respectively.
 So, $3K_1+\cTr{7}{2}=3K_1 + K_3 + K_4$ and $K_1+\cTr{9}{3} =K_1 + 3K_3$ both have the minimum number of edges of all $(10,8,3)$-graphs among disjoint unions of cliques. \end{example}

 Hoffman and Pavlis \cite{HoffPav} have found for any positive integer $N$ there exist some $n \geq k \geq 3$ with at least $N$ non-isomorphic $(n,k,3)$-graphs which are minimum (among graphs which are disjoint unions of cliques, although Theorem \ref{mainthm} now removes this restriction).
 Further, Allen et al. \cite{REU} determined precisely the values of $b$ from Theorem \ref{mincliquegraph} that minimize the number of edges.
-This was somehow off-putting, but Observation \ref{uniqueindnum} puts such concerns to rest (and may be the reason why the problem still remains tractable).
-Notice that the independence number of the graphs in Example \ref{multmin} are $6$, $5$, and $4$ respectively.
+The resulting growing families of nonisomorphic extremal constructions may suggest the difficulty of Conjectures \ref{statementweakconjecture} and \ref{strongconj}, but Observation \ref{uniqueindnum} puts such concerns to rest (and may be the reason why the problem still remains tractable).
+Notice that the independence numbers of the graphs in Example \ref{multmin} are $6$, $5$, and $4$ respectively.
 These lead to Observation \ref{uniqueindnum}, but first we state the following observation that will be used in the proof of Observation \ref{uniqueindnum} and frequently throughout the remainder of the paper.
 Let $c(G)$ denote the number of connected components of a graph $G$, and let $\alpha(G)$ denote its independence number.

 \begin{observation} Suppose $G$ is a disjoint union of cliques.
 Then $\alpha(G) =c(G)$. \end{observation}

 The following observation inspired considering the independence number in the main proof.